-627-201 MATERIALS.
 Add the following: AWWU will supply the Main Valve Box Top Sections and Lids required for the project.
+Contact Brian Baus (564-2765) 3 working days in advance to schedule the pick up of AWWU supplied materials for the project.